-Parts of the French and Danish sculpture collection will be closed temporarily to the public (hall 41-45).
-The rest of the collection will remain open to visitors.
+Due to the upcoming special exhibition “Perfect Poses?”, parts of the Danish and French sculpture collection will be closed temporarily to the public (hall 41-45) from the 3rd of December 2018 until the opening of the exhibition on 1st of March 2019.
+The rest of the collection will remain open to visitors during this period.

 The best of the best: the bar was set unusually high when brewing magnate Carl Jacobsen bought art.
 Initially his attention was directed at Danish and French sculpture which he acquired with a passion so wide-ranging and rapid in pace that the collection would soon form the nucleus of the Glyptotek.